How Shortcuts Land You in Hot Water

-Why is the Internet viewed as the central place for true and valid facts?
+Why is the internet considered to be the central place for true and valid facts?

 That’s what I wonder when I read questions online from new designers asking for legal and financial advice.

-I recognize that they are unknowledgeable about business.
-However, the following needs to be understood:
+I recognize that new designers are unknowledgeable about business.
+That’s why this definitive article about starting a gift basket business is imperative to read.
+Aside from that, the following needs to be understood:

 Do not take shortcuts if you plan to start and grow a successful gift basket business.